RaphSeguin/MPA_untracked_fishing/README.md

 - **Scene edge and shoreline buffering**
   Detection areas exclude a **500 m buffer from scene edges** and a **1 km buffer from shorelines**, leading to potential under-sampling near land.

-- **Lack of vessel identity & attributes**
-  SAR captures only size, location, and orientation.
-It **cannot provide vessel ID, flag, gear type, or activity**, so these must be inferred.

 - **AIS matching uncertainty**
   Matching SAR detections to AIS tracks is probabilistic and **error-prone**—some vessel identities may be missed or mismatched.

 - **Fishing classification errors**
-  Deep-learning models classify vessel detections as probable fishing vessels but **false positives/negatives occur**, especially in areas with high vessel density (commercial routes) or marine infrastructure.
+  SAR vessel detections which are untracked **cannot provide vessel ID, flag, gear type, or activity**.
+Global Fishing Watch classify vessel detections as probable fishing vessels but **false positives/negatives occur**, especially in areas with high vessel density (commercial routes) or marine infrastructure.
 We therefore use a conservative threshold of fishing vessel classifications, keeping only vessels with a probablity of being a fishing vessel of 90% or higher.